kylerwsm/lambda-links/README.md

 ![Go](https://github.com/kylerwsm/lambda-links/workflows/Go/badge.svg)

-Lambda Links is a link shortener built in Golang for AWS Lambda and DynamoDB.
+Lambda Links is a link shortener built in Golang with AWS Lambda and DynamoDB.